 Xander: Nobody harms my Master.
 You want him, you come through me.

 Xander: Here she is, Master.
 She Who You Most Desire...sorry, Whom.

 - Green-Eyed Monster: Riley and Xander.
 Tara gives Willow the hairy eyeball when she goes on too much about Dracula as well.

 - Haunted Castle: Giles and Riley suddenly notice one, just after the gang found out that Drac doesn't hang out in the usual dank, dark crypts.
-Given that no-one's noticed it before (or since), it's possible Drac used his powers to teleport it to Sunnydale.

 - Hell-Bent for Leather: Buffy wears the Red Leather Pants of Death when hunting vampires, but after being bitten changes into the Pink Leather Pants of Enthrallment.